julieefeusier/MEI-VCF-to-FASTA/README.md

 # MEI-VCF-to-FASTA
 This tool converts the INFO column from a MELT vcf into fasta format.
-The script also requires either the single **transposon fasta file** used in MELT analysis with option **-f** or the designation of one of the hg19 transposon families supplied by MELTv2.14 (**-m Alu**).
+The script also requires either the single **transposon fasta file** used in MELT analysis with option **-f** or the designation of one of the human transposon families supplied by MELTv2.14 (**-m Alu**).

 # Usage<br/>
 ```